docs

 - Recovery guarantees on any given denial

-- Automatic appeal generation without human review
+- Automatic appeal filing without human review

 What should buyers verify in a denial workflow demo?